thatPranav/pomodoro/README.md

 # Pomodoro-Timer

 ## About Website
-Pomodoro Timer is Ad-free,simple, and easy to use Pomodoro Timer.
+Pomodoro Timer is Ad-free, simple, and easy to use Pomodoro Timer.
 Pomodoro Timer is a productivity app that improves your focus.
 New features and improvements are coming in the future

 Technology used : ReactJS